jieliu6/cv/content/home/teaching.md

 subtitle = ""

 # Order that this section will appear in.
-weight = 65
+weight = 69

 +++

 ## Courses
-- Guest instructor, CS 760 Machine Learning, UW-Madison, 2014 Spring.
-- Guest instructor, STAT 992 Large-scale inference, UW-Madison, 2013 Spring.
+- Co-instructor, BIOINF 593/EECS 598 Machine Learning in Computational Biology, U-M, 2021 Fall